couleidos/couleidos/README.md

-# Git-n-Go: A playful place to take on a BIG project with limited knowledge!!
+# Git-n-Go: A playful place to practice taking on a BIG project with limited knowledge!!

 👋 Hi, I’m @couleidos!
 I initially created this repo to learn the basics.
 Now I need a space to practice editing, adding, merging, cloning, or whatever the hell this involves with a few people on my awesome team!